-Black History Month is a time to recognize and celebrate the heritage, accomplishments and culture of African Americans throughout history.
+Black History Month is a time to recognise and celebrate the heritage, accomplishments and culture of African Americans throughout history.
 Clicker can help you teach your pupils about some of the icons in Black History, as well as their roles in the Civil Rights Movement and their bravery in the fight for equality.

 Many know Rosa Parks for refusing to surrender her bus seat and setting the Montgomery Bus Boycott in motion.
 This Boycott was a civil rights protest during which African Americans stopped using the city buses in Montgomery, Alabama.
 The Montgomery Bus Boycott began 5/12/1955 and ended 20/12/1956.
 This was the first large-scale demonstration against segregation and a defining moment in the Civil Rights Movement.
 Check out the many sets we have about Rosa Parks and the Montgomery Bus Boycott, including a Custom Clicker Set on Rosa Parks which provides a starting point for your pupils with a synopsis of Parks’ story and interesting facts.

 As stated, many know Rosa for being the catalyst for the Montgomery Bus Boycott, but she has many more accomplishments to her name.
 For example, did you know she was awarded the Presidential Medal of Freedom in 1996?